Low-latency Speech Enhancement via Speech Token Generation: EXPERIMENTAL RESULTS

 \subsubsection{Datasets and settings}

 For training set, we use 580 hours of 16khz training data in LibriTTS as clean English speech, in which train-other has been enhanced with a pretrained speech enhancement model to remove the reverb.
 For noise and room impulse responses(RIR), we use noise and RIR dataset from Deep Noise Suppression (DNS) Challenge at ICASSP 2022 \cite{dubey2022icassp}.
 Then we synthesized 500 hours noisy samples with SNR uniformly distributed from -5 to 20dB and speech level ranging from -35 to -15dB.
 Each sample has 10 seconds.
 For testing, we use a synthetic test set with multilingual noisy speech and the blind test set with real-recorded samples from DNS Challenge at ICASSP 2022 \cite{dubey2022icassp}.
-The real-recorded test set consists of 859 cases with mobile and desktop/laptop testclips.
+The blind test set is downsampled from 48kHz to 16kHz to meet our scenario.
 Each test clip has a 10s duration.
-To verify the intelligibility, the test-clean dataset from LibriTTS synthesized with noise in the same way as the training data is used for the word error rate (WER) evaluation.
-It has the audio clips with a variable length ranging from 1s to 15s.
+To verify the intelligibility, the test-clean dataset from LibriTTS synthesized with noise is used for the word error rate (WER) evaluation.
+The audio length varies from 1s to 15s.
 After removing some low-activity and clipping audio files, we finally take 1806 files for this evaluation.

 The auto-regressive generative model leverages a transformer decoder structure with 6 layers, 8 attention heads, a embedding dimension \(D_{token}\) of 512, feed-forward layer dimension of 2048 and dropout of 0.1.
 In transformer, each quantizer has its own embedding space whose dimension is 32.
 For noisy feature extractor, the kernel size of the 4 convolution layers is \((2,5)\), with the stride of frequency dimension \((1,4,4,2)\) and channel dimension \((16,32,64,64)\).
 The kernel size of 4 TCM blocks is 5 with dilation rates \((2^0, 2^1, 2^2, 2^3)\) and middle channel dimension of 512.
 The noisy feature dimension \(d\) is set to 480.
 Each codebook of TF-Codec has 1024 codewords with a dimension of 120, resulting in a codebook size of 1.875M parameters.
 The parameters for the decoder and the generative model are 3.33M and 4.5M, respectively.